hpssjellis/neuro-ml/blender-scripts/README.md

 These scripts should in blender  blender.org creat visulizations of the cl1.

+First video just for testing converted to a .GIF so I can show it here.

+<img width="800"  alt="cl1-movie-v04-b-0040-0200" src="https://github.com/user-attachments/assets/63220ea6-c4ca-4479-a0b4-dcbbff3da512" />

+.

+.

+.

+.

 And then we can think of stacking them for organoids.

-<img width="800"  alt="cl1-movie-v04-b-0040-0200" src="https://github.com/user-attachments/assets/63220ea6-c4ca-4479-a0b4-dcbbff3da512" />

 possibly working towards something like: